Emergency project underway to address erosion along a river in Cumbria

 Cumberland Council say the project aims to safeguard local residents and businesses from further damage whilst also preserving accessibility to the paths in the area.

-Ged Acton, Capital Programme Manager from the Cumberland Council, says the impact of Storm Bert over the weekend is an example of the issues ahead.
+Ged Acton, Capital Programme Manager from Cumberland Council, says the impact of Storm Bert over the weekend is an example of the issues ahead.

 He said: " These storms are becoming more frequent, we know that now.
 Every time the river takes an extra chunk out of the riverbank.
 So with this Friday's storm you can see some of the new damage that's been done, it's obvious to us this is going to be a big problem over the winter.